Schema

 de-risk projects involving data,

-build robust data transformations and pipelines, and
+build robust data and , and

 communicate with other stakeholders about the data you require (or provide).